 Maximum rate: Do not apply more 18 fl oz/a of Skyraider/year.
 Do not apply more than 0.14 lb ai/a of imidacloprid/year.
 Do not apply more than 0.3 lb ai/a of bifenthrin/year.
 Do not apply at intervals less than 30 days.
 Application restrictions exist for this product because of risk to bees and other insect pollinations.
 Follow applications instructions found on the label.

-Preharvest interval (days): 30 Maximum rate: 3.84 fl oz/a or 0.24 pt/a
+Rate: 0.96-1.60 fl oz Active ingredient: lambda-cyhalothrin IRAC code: 3A Preharvest interval (days): 30 Maximum rate: 3.84 fl oz/a or 0.24 pt/a